LordButley/itspuppytime/README.md

 2. Locate your desired repository.
 3. Locate the fork option in the top-right hand corner of the repository page.
 4. You will be asked where you want to fork it to.

+## Credits

+### Media
+- Images from [Pexels](https://www.pexels.com/search/puppies/) and [Unsplash](https://unsplash.com/) with the exception of one photograph which is of my dog Pickle

+### Code

+- All code written is my own.

+### Content

+- All content written is my own and based on my own experiences as a new puppy owner.
+I took inspiration from all the main dog websites such as [Bring Fido](https://www.bringfido.com/) and [The Kennel Club](https://www.thekennelclub.org.uk/)

+### Thanks

+- to tutor support at Code Institute.
+They (John) helped me keep working at my code when I was not sure what to do.
+- to my mentor who reviewed my project and gave feedback.
+- to my partner who has proof read everything and clicked on every link multiple times
+- to the inspiration of this website; my puppy Pickle.